mabdul5389/Demo-repo/Readme.md

 snakwdnanbaekn
-hai how are u mohammed
+Hai how are u mohammad